 (e) Creating an investment plan to ensure the IDA accounts will obtain a return with a minimal risk of loss;

 (f) Creating a plan to prevent unauthorized use of matching contributions and to enforce any penalties pursuant to paragraph (C) of this rule;

 (h) Conducting verification of eligibility for an IDA;

 (i) Complying with federal and state requirements for IDAs; and

 (j) Evaluating the IDA program as required by the county agency and/or the Ohio department of job and family services (ODJFS).

-(3) Matching funds may be provided by or through a non profit, tax exempt organization, or a state or local government agency that works cooperatively with a nonprofit, tax-exempt organization.
+(3) Matching funds may be provided by or through a nonprofit, tax exempt organization, or a state or local government agency that works cooperatively with a nonprofit, tax-exempt organization.

-(4) If a fiduciary organization participating in the IDA program wants to terminate its participation in the program, it shall give thirty days written notice to the county agency.
+(4) When a fiduciary organization participating in the IDA program wants to terminate its participation in the program, it shall give thirty days written notice to the county agency.
 The county agency shall be responsible for selecting another fiduciary organization to administer the program.
 In the event the IDA program is terminated, the funds in any existing IDA, including matching contributions, will be disbursed to the individual.

-(5) If a fiduciary organization does not fulfill its responsibilities, the fiduciary organization shall not be allowed to participate in the IDA program until it can prove to the satisfaction of the county agency that it can fulfill those responsibilities.
-If the fiduciary organization misuses the IDA funds, the organization shall be permanently excluded from participation and shall be referred to the county prosecutor.
+(5) When a fiduciary organization does not fulfill its responsibilities, the fiduciary organization shall not be allowed to participate in the IDA program until it can prove to the satisfaction of the county agency that it can fulfill those responsibilities.
+When the fiduciary organization misuses the IDA funds, the organization shall be permanently excluded from participation and shall be referred to the county prosecutor.
 Pursuant to section 329.13 of the Revised Code, a county agency cannot stand alone as a fiduciary organization.
 It can however, work in cooperation with a nonprofit fundraising organization.